Safeguarding and Wellbeing

 Our Attendance Officer, Mrs T. East, works thoroughly on day-to-day conversations with parents, telephone calls, the first day calling and sending letters.

-The government has set the persistent absence percentage at 90% and all schools/academies have to show that they have a robust system in place to track and support any attendance below this level.
+The government has set the persistent absence percentage at 90% and all schools have to show that they have a robust system in place to track and support any attendance below this level.

 Teachers monitor the attendance in their class carefully and any concerns are referred directly to our Attendance Team.
 If your child cannot attend school for any reason, you must contact the school on the first day of absence to inform us.
 Please then remain in contact daily while your child is absent from school.

-Parents are legally responsible for ensuring their children receive education under section 7 of the Education Act 1996 and if, on a school roll, they regularly attend school.
+Parents are legally responsible for ensuring their children receive education under section 7 of the Education Act 1996 and that they regularly attend school.

 This means that children must: